 The Museum of Plant Art

-In line with scientific and philosophical non-anthropocentric research, which acknowledges intelligence, interiority, and consciousness in plants, The Museum of Plant Art examines wildflowers' artistic production, including pigmentation choices, such as UV colouration, to review aptitudes usually attributed exclusively to humans like talent or artistic intention, as well as traditional categorizations of the arts and art makers in academia and museums.
+In line with scientific, artistic and philosophical non-anthropocentric research, which acknowledges intelligence, interiority, and consciousness in plants, The Museum of Plant Art examines plants' gestures to review aptitudes usually attributed exclusively to humans like talent or artistic intention, as well as traditional categorisations of the arts and art makers in academia and museums.

 Socio-ecological concerns are at the centre of The Museum of Plant Art.
 Exhibitions and publications from the museum don’t aim to aestheticise nature but to open a political exploration of plants as makers of aesthetic experiences, as artists.